 Greece has a large number of islands.
 Most of the islands are grouped in the clusters: the North Aegean islands, the Cyclades, the Argo-Saronic Islands, the Dodecanese, the Sporades, the Ionian Islands, Crete and Euboea.
 Officially known as Thira, Santorini is a part of the Cyclades islands.

-When to go: Peak travel time is been late June and late August.
+When to go: Peak travel time is between late June and late August.
 I went in early September to avoid the large crowds and take advantage of low prices for accommodations.
 The scenery was still incredible and the weather was still warm.

 Where to stay: They recommend staying on the Caledra edge to experience the best of Santorini.
 However, It can be a bit on the expensive side.
 You can find reasonable accommodations in Oia, Fira, and Imerovigli.
 This is where most people take the whitewashed exterior pictures that you commonly see on social media.
 I recommend booking way ahead since most places are in high demand.